USA H1-B visa

-The US H1B visa class is aimed at potential employees who will be immigrating to the USA in order to undertake employment in a “speciality occupation”, i.e. a job that requires a significant deal of specialist knowledge and skills.
+The US H1B visa class is aimed at potential employees who will be immigrating to the USA in order to undertake employment in a “specialty occupation”, i.e. a job that requires a significant deal of specialist knowledge and skills.
 As a result, candidates are expected to have either:

 The equivalent of a 4-year US Bachelor’s degree, relevant to the

-field in which employment is being offered.
+the field in which employment is being offered.